-Macs first EP, released after the breakup of his band Makeout Videotape (and actually featuring two tracks recorded by them!)
-Rock and Roll Nightclub is an outlier in Mac’s discography because it features heavy manipulation on Macs vocals.
+Macs first EP, released after the breakup of his band Makeout Videotape (and actually featuring two tracks recorded by them!), Rock and Roll Nightclub is an outlier in Mac’s discography because it features heavy manipulation on Macs vocals.
 On the majority of tracks, Mac puts on a smokey, Elvis-like croon that has been pitched down extremely low.
-Combined with the sleazy lyrics and chopped-and-skewed psychedelic guitars I can only describe this album as the auditory equivalent of a creepy middle aged man with a dirtstache trying to buy you a drink at the bar.
+Combined with the sleazy lyrics and chopped-and-skewed psychedelic guitars, I can only describe this album as the auditory equivalent of a creepy middle aged man with a dirtstache trying to buy you a drink at the bar.

-Also, Rock and Roll Night Club is the only Mac DeMarco album which showcases his bizarro sense of humour.
-The two radio-style interludes, “96.7 the Pipe” and “106.2 Breeze FM” have Mac dawning the persona of sleazy, late night radio hosts.
+Also, Rock and Roll Night Club is the only Mac DeMarco album that showcases his bizarro sense of humour.
+The two radio-style interludes, “96.7 the Pipe” and “106.2 Breeze FM”, have Mac dawning the persona of sleazy, late night radio hosts.
 I’m more partial to “The Pipe” because the line “We got a triple shot of Mac DeMarco, coming at ya, stuffing it down the chute” is both hilarious and disgusting to me.

 2 is Mac’s first full length album, and what an album it is.
-Mac abandons the weirdness on Rock and Roll Nightclub in favour of a more accessible, straightforward sound and he pulls off the transition flawlessly.
+Mac abandons the weirdness on Rock and Roll Nightclub in favour of a more accessible, straightforward sound, and he pulls off the transition flawlessly.

 If the standout on his previous effort was the weird vocals, then 2‘s standout feature are the riffs.
 The guitar riffs on this album are jazzy, funky, and catchy as all hell.
-For me the best riffs on 2 can be found in the tracks “Cooking Up Something Good”, “Annie”, “Freaking Out The Neighbourhood” and “Sherrill”.
+For me the best riffs on 2 can be found in the tracks “Cooking Up Something Good”, “Annie”, “Freaking Out The Neighbourhood”, and “Sherrill”.

 It should also be noted that 2 was Mac’s breakout record.
-For many people their first taste of Mac was probably through Mac’s tribute to his favourite brand of cheap cigarettes, “Ode to Viceroy” or the ballad “Still Together” which has since become the song Mac traditionally ends his concerts with.
+For many people, their first taste of Mac was probably through Mac’s tribute to his favourite brand of cheap cigarettes, “Ode to Viceroy”, or the ballad, “Still Together”, which has since become the song Mac traditionally ends his concerts with.

-Macs third album and probably his most diverse.
-Mac brings in a country rock vibe reminiscent of early 70s Grateful Dead on the tracks “Salad Days”, “Let Her Go” and “Treat Her Better”.
-On other tracks he doubles down on the psychedelic rock influences, like on “Brother”.
+Macs third album, and probably his most diverse.
+Mac brings in a country rock vibe reminiscent of early 70s Grateful Dead on the tracks “Salad Days”, “Let Her Go”, and “Treat Her Better”.
+On other tracks, he doubles down on the psychedelic rock influences, like on “Brother”.

-Final Verdict: I don’t like Salad Days as much as 2 but it’s still a really good album, and a welcomed addition to the Mac catalog (Macatalog?)
+Final Verdict: I don’t like Salad Days as much as 2, but it’s still a really good album, and a welcomed addition to the Mac catalog (Macatalog?)

-Mac’s most recent effort is this EP, and sadly to say it’s his first underwhelming release.
+Mac’s most recent effort is this EP, and sadly, it’s his first underwhelming release.
 It isn’t horrible by any means, but it’s definitely lacking a lot of the essence his previous albums had.
 The opener, “The Way You’d Love Her” starts strong with its energetic, Bikini Bottom-esque riffs, and the title track “Another One” is an amazing synth ballad about fear of your partner being disloyal.
-After that, its all really weak material.
+After that, it’s all weak material.
 The only other standout track for me is “I’ve Been Waiting for Her”, which brings back that Spongebob Squarepants tropical guitar from earlier.
 Another moment worth mentioning is the end of the ambient ballad “My House By The Water”, where Mac reveals his home address and invites all his fans to come by and get a cup of coffee.
 (Sadly he doesn’t live at that address anymore.)

 THE FUTURE OF MAC

-Mac’s released two songs off his upcoming album, “This Old Dog” and “My Old Man”, and from these samples it sounds like Mac is making a radical departure from his established sound.
-Abandoning electric guitar for acoustic ballads that remind me of the works of folk rock Paul Simon, James Taylor and Nick Drake.
+Mac’s released two songs off his upcoming album, “This Old Dog” and “My Old Man”, and from these samples, it sounds like Mac is making a radical departure from his established sound, abandoning electric guitar for acoustic ballads that remind me of the works of folk rock Paul Simon, James Taylor, and Nick Drake.
 Will this album be good?
-Well we’ll just have to wait a see, but I’ve got faith that the self-styled “Pepperoni Playboy” will deliver the goods.
+Well, we’ll just have to wait a see- but I’ve got faith that the self-styled “Pepperoni Playboy” will deliver the goods.